 - Represents the views of users within the different villages.

 - Assists with the development and management of user workshops and meetings.

 - Works with Diamond to extend the facility’s impact to the wider community.

 Peer review panels

-On receipt of a proposal from scientists to use the synchrotron, Diamond initiates a process of assessment.
-Firstly, the relevant principle beamline scientist assesses the feasibility of the proposal; then a health and safety review is carried out.
+On receipt of a proposal from scientists to use of Diamond facilities, the process of assessment is initiated.
+First, the relevant principal beamline scientist assesses the feasibility of the proposal; then a health and safety review is carried out.
 If a proposal passes these steps, it is sent to the peer review panel.
 The panel then assesses the proposal based on scientific merit and provides recommendations to Diamond management on the allocation of beamtime to each project.